Dipa28/animation-with-framer-motion-react/README.md

+This project helps to understand the basics of animation in react using Framer Motion.

+Link:

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.